avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 chosen peak result :math:`A_{cross}^{max}(s)` is above the threshold value :math:`A_{lim}`.

 ..
 Note:: It is very important to note that the position of the runout point depends on the chosen
           threshold value and peak result field.
-It would also be possible to use :math:`\bar{A}_{cross}(s)>A_{lim}` instead of :math:`A_{cross}^{max}(s)>A_{lim}`
+It is also possible to use :math:`\bar{A}_{cross}(s)>A_{lim}` instead of :math:`A_{cross}^{max}(s)>A_{lim}`
           to define the runout point.